aleborellini77/php-oop/README.md

           public $model;
 }
 ```
-Praxis is to name the class with first Capital letter (or also example `AboutPage`).
+Praxis is to name the php class with each words with Capital Letter - Pascal Case way (or also example `AboutPage`).

 *In object-oriented approach* to call a specific Bike with specific properties you simply instantiate in a variable an object though the generic class previously created (so the class operates as a stamp/template).
 ```